UCANR-IGIS/uasimg/README.md

 Note: if you’re using a Windows machine, you must have RTools installed to build packages from source files (which is what you do when you install from GitHub).
-RTools is not a R package, rather its a set of utilities.
-You can download the setup file from
-<https://cran.r-project.org/bin/windows/Rtools/> OR install it from
-within R by running:
+RTools is not a R package, rather its a set of utilities that you install separately.
+You can download the setup file from <https://cran.r-project.org/bin/windows/Rtools/> OR install it from within R by running:

 ``` r